FrostyX/fedora-magazine/2020-october.md

 ## Vim ALE

-[ALE][vim-ale] is a plugin for Vim providing syntax and semantic error checking.
-It also provides support for fixing code and many other IDE-like features such as TAB-completion, jumping to definitions, finding references, viewing documentation, etc.
+[ALE][vim-ale] is a plugin for Vim text editor, providing syntax and semantic error checking.
+It also brings support for fixing code and many other IDE-like features such as TAB-completion, jumping to definitions, finding references, viewing documentation, etc.

 ![Vim ALE][vim-ale-img]